Brexit: UK tariffs from 1 January 2021

 - other import duties, such as VAT

-- the precise details of trade remedies measures
+- the precise details of trade remedies measures, such as anti-dumping, countervailing and safeguards

 Goods covered by a tariff-rate quota